SumoLogic/sumologic-documentation/docs/send-data/opentelemetry-collector/data-source-configurations/collect-logs.md

 description: Learn how to collect logs using the Sumo Logic OpenTelemetry Collector.
 ---

 The Sumo Logic Distribution for OpenTelemetry Collector provides various receivers for log collection.
-This document describes the receivers most commonly used for logs: the [Filelog Receiver](#filelog-receiver) and [Windows Log Event Receiver](#windows-log-event-receiver).
+This document describes the receivers most commonly used for logs: the [Filelog Receiver](#filelog-receiver), the [SQL Query receiver](#sql-query-receiver) and [Windows Log Event Receiver](#windows-log-event-receiver).

 You can find the full list of receivers on our [OpenTelemetry Collector GitHub page](https://github.com/SumoLogic/sumologic-otel-collector/tree/main#components).